Electric Vehicle Tax Credits and Rebates Explained

 Federal and state incentives can cut your costs by up to $10,000 on top of the impressive discounts offered through Drive Green.

-With federal, state, and dealer incentives, most of the cars in our program cost much less than the average new car in America.
+With federal, state, and dealer incentives, most of the cars in our program cost much less than the average new car in America as of April 2019.

 Federal Tax Credits